KundanDG52/KundanDG52/README.md

 - 👋 Hi, I’m @KundanDG52
--  Frontend /Fullstack developer with proper understanding of programming language like JavaScript.
+-  Frontend /Fullstack developer with proper understanding of programming language like JavaScript, Python, Java, Go
-- 🌱 I’m currently learning ...programming language like HTML CSS JAVASCRIPT & ReactJS others like SQL.
+- 🌱 I have knowledge of HTML CSS JAVASCRIPT & ReactJS others like SQL.
 - Knowledge of NodeJS ExpressJS Server model MongoDB.